 E62 BME 542 Biomacromolecules Design and Engineering

 Biological macromolecules (i.e., carbohydrates, lipids, proteins, and nucleic acids) are important components of the cell and its supporting matrix that perform a wide array of functions.
 This course will introduce the principles and recent advances in nucleic acid/gene engineering, protein/peptide engineering, and chemical/enzymatic conjugation technologies; it will also discuss the application of engineered biomacromolecules in clinical therapeutics/diagnostics, biosensing, bioimaging, and biocatalysis.
 Students will learn material through lectures, reading, homework, scientific publications, and molecular visualization tools.
 Students will work individually or in pairs/groups to develop and lead discussions on engineering biomacromolecules and molecular characterization techniques.
-Prerequisites: basic knowledge of genes and cloning.
+Prerequisite: Basic knowledge of genes and cloning.

 Same as E62 BME 442